6arms1leg/cirqu/README.md

 > * Buffer - Detailed design component to arrange storage into elements on
 >   which the queue operates
 > * Storage - The abstracted, physical memory managed by the buffer
-> * Element - One of multiple storage units, which constitute the buffer
+> * Element - One of multiple items, handled by the queue (or storage units,
+>   which constitute the buffer)

 ## Requirements specification